Constanze Manziarly

-Constanze Manziarly (14 April 1920 – disappeared 2 May 1945) was born in Innsbruck, Austria.
-After studying to become a nutrition teacher, she began serving as Adolf Hitler's cook and dietitian in 1944.
-She wrote a number of letters to her family describing her dismal conditions, even as she was brought closer into Hitler's orbit.
-She was with him until his final days in the Führerbunker in 1945, after which she went missing; according to Hitler's secretary Traudl Junge, Manziarly was taken by Soviet soldiers.
+Constanze Manziarly (14 April 1920 – disappeared 2 May 1945) was an Austrian dietician and teacher, known for serving as Adolf Hitler's last cook from 1944 to 1945.

+Manziarly remained a member of Hitler's staff until May 1945, when she disappeared shortly after leaving the Führerbunker in Berlin.
+According to Hitler's secretary Traudl Junge, Manziarly was taken away by Soviet Red Army soldiers.

 Early life and career

-Manziarly's parents were from both from around Vienna, Austria.
-She was born in Innsbruck, Tyrol, on 14 April 1920 and was raised in the Greek Orthodox Church.
-In 1929, Manziarly's father bought a villa in Innsbruck.
+Manziarly was born on 14 April 1920 in Innsbruck, Tyrol, to parents from Vienna.
+She was raised in the Greek Orthodox Church.
 In 1937, her mother died of cancer.

-Although Manziarly was apolitical, after the annexation of Austria in 1938, she was forced to join the League of German Girls and then the National Socialist Women's League.
-She was drafted into the Reich Labour Service in 1939, completed this assigment the next year in Mieming.
+Although Manziarly was apolitical, she was forced to join the League of German Girls and then the National Socialist Women's League following the 1938 Anschluss with Austria.
+In 1939, she was drafted into the Reich Labour Service, completing her service the following year in Mieming.
 From 1940 to 1942, she completed a college-level education in nutrition.
-She then trained for a year as a teacher, for the last semester serving as a substitute teacher, earning her teaching certificate in July 1943.
+She then trained for a year as a teacher, serving as a substitute teacher during her final semester and earning her teaching certificate in July 1943.

-In mid-September 1943, Manziarly began a six-month internship at a sanatorium in Bischofswiesen, Bavaria, to earn a dietetics qualification, which she completed in early 1944.
-She had planned to start working as a teacher in Innsbruck later in the year when she was asked to cook for Hitler.
+In September 1943, Manziarly began a six-month internship at a sanatorium in Bischofswiesen, Bavaria, to earn a qualification in dietetics, which she completed in early 1944.
+She had planned to begin working as a teacher in Innsbruck later that year when she was asked to cook for Adolf Hitler.